Neoteroi/BlackSheep-Docs/docs/middlewares.md

 This page covers:

-<div class="check-list"></div>
-* Introduction to middlewares.
+- [X] Introduction to middlewares.
-* How to use function decorators to avoid code repetition.
+- [X] How to use function decorators to avoid code repetition.

 ## Introduction to middlewares